EICR & Electrical Safety Certificates

 Domestic EICR

 Price includes Up to 10 circuits on One consumer unit.
 Additional circuit costs apply if there are more than 10 circuits and if there are additional consumer units in the property.
+Additional engineers may be required at a chargeable rate.
 (Mon- Fri 8am-5pm)

 Commercial EICR